Ahyi Seamount: Geologic setting

-The Ahyi Seamount can be found on the Mariana Arc, which is an arc of volcanoes of submarine origin which occurs as a result of subduction of the Pacific Plate lithosphere under the Philippine Sea Plate.
-The chain can be found west of the Mariana Trench where the Pacific Plate subducts through and east of the Mariana Trough, which is a back-arc basin.
+The Ahyi Seamount is on the Mariana Arc, which is an arc of volcanoes of submarine origin, occurring as a result of subduction of the Pacific Plate lithosphere under the Philippine Sea Plate.
+The chain can is west of the Mariana Trench where the Pacific Plate subducts through and east of the Mariana Trough, which is a back-arc basin.
 Since the 1800s, 6 of the 9 volcanic islands in the Mariana Arc have had recorded activity.
-Other than islands, around 60 seamounts can be found in the arc and more than 20 of them have hydrothermal venting and 6 of them have had a recorded eruption.
+Other than islands, around 60 seamounts can be found in the arc; more than 20 of them have hydrothermal venting, and 6 of them have had a recorded eruption.